 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of acetaminophen, codeine, guaifenesin, and pseudoephedrine is used to treat stuffy nose, cough, pain and fever, and to reduce chest congestion caused by upper respiratory infections or the common cold.
+The combination of acetaminophen, codeine, guaifenesin, and pseudoephedrine is used to treat headache, fever, body aches, cough, chest congestion, stuffy nose, and sinus congestion caused by allergies, the common cold, or the flu.

 Acetaminophen, codeine, guaifenesin, and pseudoephedrine may also be used for other purposes not listed in this medication guide.

-What are the possible side effects of acetaminophen, codeine, guaifenesin, and pseudoephedrine (Maxiflu CD, Maxiflu CDX)?
+What are the possible side effects of this medicine (Maxiflu CD, Maxiflu CDX)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have a serious side effect such as:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about this medicine (Maxiflu CD, Maxiflu CDX)?